Advanced Threat Protection Test 2022 – Consumer

 In this section, we report some additional information which could be of interest to readers.

-All the tested vendors continuously implement improvements in the product, so it is to be expected that many of the missed attacks used in the test are covered by now.
+All the tested vendors continuously implement improvements in the product, so it is to be expected that many of the missed attacks used in the test are now covered.

 Award levels reached in this ATP - Advanced Threat Protection Test